Placeholder-Software/Dissonance/docs/Reference/Audio/VoiceSettings.md

 ## Acoustic Echo Cancellation

 These settings control the acoustic echo canceller, this observes sounds coming out of the speakers and then attempts to remove these sounds from the microphone signal after a short delay.
-It automatically calibrates the delay so expect a short period (10-40 seconds) where no echoes will be cancelled, if there is no sounds coming out of the speakers at all (or the microphone is not detecting those sounds) it will not be able to calibrates the delay.
-Refer to [these docs](/Tutorials/Acoustic-Echo-Cancellation/) for a tutorial on correctly setting up the acoustic echo canceller.
+It automatically calibrates the delay so expect a short period (10-40 seconds) where no echoes will be cancelled, if there is no sounds coming out of the speakers at all (or the microphone is not detecting those sounds) it will not be able to calibrate the delay.
+Refer to [these docs](../../Tutorials/Acoustic-Echo-Cancellation.md) for a tutorial on correctly setting up the acoustic echo canceller.

 #### Mobile Echo Cancellation